phnx47/dapper-repositories/README.md

 From `System.ComponentModel.DataAnnotations.Schema` - For "logical" properties that do not have a corresponding column and have to be ignored by the SQL Generator.

 **[Deleted], [Status]**
 For tables that implement "logical deletes" instead of physical deletes.
-Use this to decorate the `bool` or `enum`.
+Use this to decorate the `bool` or `enum`.solo estoy contrbuyendo para practicar forking a un proyecto public aleatorio.
 **[LeftJoin]**
 Left join for property: Collection and object are supported.